aliamuhd8/WAS/README.md

 ## Assignment 4 : XSS and CSRF implementation

-## Process.php
+## Process.php (XSS: Encoding Input)
 To prevent cross-site scripting (XSS) and malicious code injection in our form, I have implemented the use of the `str_replace` function in the `process.php` file.
 This function replaces URL encoding when passing parameters through the query string.
 By doing so, any potential XSS attacks or injection of malicious code can be mitigated.
-As a result, the output is transformed from `<b> this is text</b>` to a different format, : &lt;b&gt this is text &lt;/b&gt.
+As a result, the output is transformed from `<b> this is text</b>` to a different format, : `&lt;b&gt this is text &lt;/b&gt`